ME2SWE/ME2SWE/README.md

 # Howard Yoon

 ## About Me
-- I am currently working as a Systems Engineer at Airbus Robotics located in Washington.
+- I am currently working as a Robotics Engineer at Airbus Robotics located in Washington.
 - I graduated from a college with a mechanical engineering degree.
 - I am preparing to pivot from aerospace to tech.
 - I love working on cars and driving them.